RandomMeas

 Returns

-A new DenseShadow object that represents the trace product of the two input shadows.
+A new DenseShadow object that represents the product of the two input shadows.

 Notes